How to make customer service accessible

 Inform customers when accessible services are temporarily unavailable

-Sometimes accessibility features or services require repair or are temporarily out of service (e.g., an elevator, ramp, audio announcements or accessible washroom).
-When this happens, let your customers know by providing public notice.
+Sometimes accessibility features or services require repair or are temporarily out of service (for example, an elevator, ramp, audio announcements or accessible washroom).
+When this happens, let your customers know by providing a public notice.

 To create your policies:

 - make a list of the facilities and services people with disabilities rely on

 - describe the steps you will take when a temporary disruption occurs

 - prepare a template notice in advance and state the reason for the disruption, how long the service or facility will be unavailable and a description of alternative facilities or services, if available